laibaq18/SCoT-pages/clusters.md

 ![Cluster Context](./images/cluster-context.png)

-By clicking the "Context" button, a table opens to the left which contains context-words, normalized significance score, and filtering options.
+By clicking the "Context" button, a table opens to the left which shows all context words/features for all nodes in the selected cluster across all selected time intervals.
+It adds up their significance scores, normalizes them, and returns the top 200 context words.
+Which means it shows the most important shared context words for the cluster overall.

+The "Context-Target-Filtered" on the other hand, first gets the context words of the original target word, then only keeps cluster context words that also appear in the target word’s context set.
+In simple words, it shows only the cluster context words that are also relevant to the main target word, making the result more focused.

 By selecting context-words and clicking “Context-Frequency Plot”, users can generate a temporal visualization of context frequency over time.
 This plot helps users analyze when a context emerged, how important a context became, and whether a context increased or declined historically.

 The selected context words are listed below for reference.